rust-lang/book/second-edition/nostarch/chapter03.md

 ^Cagain!
 ```

-The symbol `^C` represents where you pressed ctrl-C. You may or may not see the
+The symbol `^C` represents where you pressed <span class="keystroke">ctrl-C
-word `again!` printed after the `^C`, depending on where the code was in the
+</span>.
+You may or may not see the word `again!` printed after the `^C`,
-loop when it received the halt signal.
+depending on where the code was in the loop when it received the halt signal.

 Fortunately, Rust provides another, more reliable way to break out of a loop.
 You can place the `break` keyword within the loop to tell the program when to